CSC-DevOps/Queues/README.md

 	curl -F "image=@./img/morning.jpg" localhost:3000/upload

 Have `upload` store the images in a queue.
 Have `meow` display the most recent image to the client and *remove* the image from the queue.
+Note, this is more like a stack.

 ### Proxy server